-The following table sets forth historical and projected Gross Revenues, Maintenance and Operation Costs, Net Revenues, annual debt service and debt service coverage ratios for the Enterprise.
-The financial information provided in Table 13 conforms to the terms defined in the Indenture.
+The following table sets forth the City's historical and projected Gross Revenues, Maintenance and Operation Costs, Net Revenues, debt service and debt service coverage for fiscal years 2016-17 through 2018-19 (historical), 2019-20 (estimated) and 2020-21 through 2022-23 (projected).
 The projections are based on the assumptions described in the footnotes to the table.

-The financial forecast represents the City's estimate of projected financial results based upon its judgment of the probable occurrence of future events.
-The assumptions set forth in the previous paragraphs and in the footnotes to Table 13 are material in the development of the City's financial projections, and variations in the assumptions may produce substantially different financial results.
+The financial forecast contained in Table 13 represents the City's estimate of projected financial results based upon its judgment of the probable occurrence of future events.
+The assumptions set forth in the footnotes to Table 13 are material in the development of the City's financial projections, and variations in the assumptions may produce substantially different financial results.
 Actual operating results achieved during the projection period may vary from those presented in the forecast and such variations may be material.